-5.5.4 SILCS-MC Pose Evaluation
+6.5.4 SILCS-MC Pose Evaluation

-SILCS-MC pose evaluation allows the user to evaluate the LGFE of an already docked ligand to a target protein for which FragMaps have been pre-computed.
-The SILCS-MC pose evaluation protocol restricts the conformational sampling of the ligand input pose supplied by the user.
-Thus the resulting LGFE score corresponds to the ligand binding, in the same input pose, to the target protein.
+SILCS-MC pose evaluation allows the user to evaluate the LGFE of a crystal ligand or a ligand already docked to a target protein for which FragMaps are available.
+The SILCS-MC pose evaluation protocol evaluates the LGFE score based on the input pose of the ligand.
+No conformational sampling of the ligand is performed.